🇺🇸 Federal Income Tax Calculator

 For example, if you are single and have a child, you should file as ‘Head of Household’.

-If you are married but preferred to file separately from your partner (highly inadvisable), then you will file as ‘Married, Filing Separately’.
+Suppose you are married but preferred to file separately from your partner (highly inadvisable).
+In that case, you will file as ‘Married, Filing Separately’.

 Refer to IRS to understand more.